 3D Printer Nozzle Types – MK8 vs v6

-The Anet ET4X ships by default with a .4mm nozzle installed on the hot end, which is the default diameter for the vast majority of consumer 3D printers.
+The Anet ET4X ships by default with a .4mm nozzle installed on the hot end, which is the default diameter for the vast majority of budget 3D printers.
 The ET4X uses a MK8-style hot end, which accepts MK8-style nozzles.
 The MK8 configuration is commonly seen on Bowden-style printers such as the Creality Ender 3, CR-10, and the Anet ET family of machines.
 This style of nozzle is slightly shorter than the v6 nozzle, which is another popular standard.
 When replacing the nozzle on your machine, it’s important to determine that the nozzle you are purchasing is compatible with your hot end.
 If the nozzle isn’t long enough to reach the heatbreak, it’s possible for filament to leak out and create a mess that can be very difficult to clean up.

 Inexpensive Nozzle Sets with Different Sizes for Testing

 There are many options for .2mm nozzles available for purchase by most major 3D printer manufacturers, as well as combination offerings that provide a range of different sizes for a bundled price.
 Because the cost of the nozzles decreases with quantity, I decided to try a set sold on Amazon that included .2mm, .3mm, .4mm, .5mm, .6mm, .8mm nozzles as well as a few tools for removing the nozzle from the hot end.
 For $10.99, this bundle provides a good way to test a few inexpensive nozzles to get a better idea of how changing the diameter can impact a finished part.
 The tools that are included (a small wrench for holding the hot end stationary and a screwdriver with a socket for removing the nozzle) are worth the price of the kit alone, as they make removing/swapping the nozzle a quick process.